 And those are the white nights of sitting and studying while translating English documents on how to prepare (Fortunately, coffee is never lacking).

 A rare but brilliant smile.
-Because they know, the great growing coffee flavors they worked so hard are about to reach you.
+Because they know the great growing coffee flavors they worked so hard for are about to reach you.

 Hopefully, after this article, each of us coffee lovers can understand more about the hardships of coffee farming.
 And don’t forget them in every cup of coffee you drink producer.